Anno 1600-tal · Ystad, Sweden

 About the house

 You've found one of the prettiest corners of southern Sweden.
-Our house has stood on this lane for more than three hundred years — a half-timbered home from the 1600s, from the days when Ystad was one of the busiest ports on the Baltic and salt, herring and timber passed through every day.
+Our house is a half-timbered home from the 1600s — more than three hundred years old — from the days when Ystad was one of the busiest ports on the Baltic, when salt, herring and timber passed through every day.

 Over the centuries it's been a carriage workshop, a family home, even a rental agency.
 In the 1950s the whole house was moved here from Stora Östergatan.
 We bought it from the council with a very 1950s interior, and we're slowly coaxing back the charm to match that wonderful original façade.